North Sea Link: Economic effect

-Once fully operational, the North Sea Link will give the UK access to the south Norway bidding area (NO2) of Nord Pool Spot, with an annual transmission capacity of 12.3 TWh.
+After being fully operational, the North Sea Link gives the UK access to the south Norway bidding area (NO2) of Nord Pool Spot via the cable's own auction function.
+It has an annual transmission capacity of 12.3 TWh.
 According to analysis by the United Kingdom market regulator Ofgem, in the base case scenario the cable would contribute around £490 million to the welfare of the United Kingdom and around £330 million to the welfare of Norway.
 In this analysis, over the 25-year cap and floor regime (a regulation for how much money a developer can earn once the interconnector is in operation) the benefit to United Kingdom consumers is expected to be around £3.5 billion under the base case scenario.
 This could reduce the average domestic consumer bill in the United Kingdom by around £2 per year.

-According to Auke Lont, CEO of Statnett, Norway may use the interconnector to import electricity at times of peak supply in the United Kingdom, which could allow a temporary reduction in hydroelectric output in Norway and a corresponding increase at peak Norwegian demand times.
+According to Auke Lont, CEO of Statnett, Norway can use the interconnector to import electricity at times of peak supply in the United Kingdom, allowing a temporary reduction in hydroelectric output in Norway and a corresponding increase at peak Norwegian demand times.
+When England has negative pricing, Norway imports near the maximum 1.4 GW.

 In 2014, the Norwegian energy service provider Markedskraft analysed the impact of two interconnectors under construction from Norway: the North Sea Link and NorGer, a submarine cable of identical capacity connecting Norway with Germany.
 The electricity will at any moment flow towards the country with the highest price and these price differentials generate income for the interconnector whether the electricity flows one way or the other.
 Markedskraft estimated that while the Norwegian import and export via NorGer will zero out in 2020, the annual net export to the UK via North Sea Link is projected to be about 10 TWh, i.e. almost all of the interconnector's annual capacity.
 Markedskraft go on to estimate that the increased demand for Norwegian electricity via North Sea Link will increase the price of electricity in Norway by 25 NOK/MWh (ca. 2.6 €/MWh).
 A 2016 study expects the two cables to increase price in South Norway by 2 øre/kWh, less than other factors.
 Statnett said in March 2022 that the very high European gas prices were the main factor of the large increase in electricity prices in Southern Norway in late 2021.
 The two new cables NSL and NordLink, were responsible for €5―15/MWh, or 10% of the increase for the entire year.
-Statnett predicts more hours with imports of zero price electricity, as the rest of Europe gets more solar and wind power.
+Statnett predicted more hours with imports of zero price electricity, as the rest of Europe gets more solar and wind power, and this happens sometimes, allowing South Norway to act as a "battery" and transit area between shifting high and low price areas in Europe.
+June 2023 was the first time the cable "bought" power in Norway at negative prices.